whole-communities-whole-health/wcwh-repo-template/README.md

 <p style="text-align:center;" align="center">
   <img align="center" src="https://github.com/whole-communities-whole-health/wcwh-repo-template/blob/main/images/grant-access.png" width="50%" /></p>

+3. Optional: You can grant additional permissions on a repository to a specific person or [group of people](https://docs.github.com/en/organizations/organizing-members-into-teams/creating-a-team) if desired.

-## Next Steps
+## Next Steps for Your New Repository

 Use this repository to upload sample calculations, scripts, sample data sets, etc. that would be userful to a someone who needs to understand the work you do (i.e. a new grad student).
 Here are some things to keep in mind:
-1. Delete the text in this file and use README.md to describe what is in the repository you created.
+1. Delete the text in this file and instead describe what is in the repository you created.
 Include relevant usage instructions for future researchers.
 2. Data included in your repository should be dummy data only that can be used in tandem with code you include here
 3. A sample repository organization structure is below.
 Adapt it as necessary for your purposes.
 If you're only sharing a single script, your repository will look different.

 ## Sample Repository Organization